 899 Master's Thesis Research

 Fall, Spring, Summer.
-1 to 6 credits.
+1 to 8 credits.
 A student may earn a maximum of 99 credits in all enrollments for this course.
-R: Open only to master's students in the Park, Recreation and Tourism Resources major.
-Approval of department.
+R: Open only to master's students in the Packaging major.

 Master's thesis research.